panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 `<Parent>` component passes `elementRef` to `<Child elementRef={elementRef}>` using a custom prop `elementRef`. `<Child>` component then assigns `elementRef` prop to the tag: `<div ref={elementRef}>Hello, World!</div>`.

-What's your bet, does `elementRef` in the parent component access the DOM element from the child?
-Indeed, it is!
+What's your bet, does `elementRef` in the parent component access the DOM element of the child?
+Indeed, it does!

-Then the big question is... why bother at all with using `forwardRef()`?
+Then the big question is... why bother with using `forwardRef()` at all?
 You can just pass the ref using a prop!

 I don't recommend doing so, and here are 2 reasons.

 First, using `ref` attribute (instead of a custom prop like `elementRef`) is better because it keeps the ref *API consistent* between class-based, function-based, and HTML tags.

-Second, props in React are [immutable](https://react.dev/learn/passing-props-to-a-component#recap).
-Passing the ref using a prop violates the props immutability rule because the ref eventually is assigned (aka mutated) with the DOM element.
+Second, props are [immutable](https://react.dev/learn/passing-props-to-a-component#recap) in React.
+Passing the ref using a prop violates the props immutability rule because the ref eventually is assigned (aka mutated) to the DOM element.

 *Do you know other issues when passing ref using a custom prop?
 Write a comment below!*

 ### 5.3 Anonymous component

-An anonymous function doesn't have a name near `function` keyword.
+An anonymous function doesn't have a name near the `function` keyword.

 ```javascript
 import { forwardRef } from 'react'